-We are a natural wine bar, and all of our wines are produced in a more natural and sustainable way than conventional wines.
+We are a natural wine restaurant, and all of our wines are produced in a more natural and sustainable way than conventional wines.

 Natural, or living wine is wine as it was always made, before wine became a mass-market global commodity; made with the addition of chemical pesticides and herbicides, commercial yeasts and chemicals, including the infamous sulphites, to create safe, reliable wine that tastes the same year after year, bottle after bottle, despite fluctuations in weather and climate.

 Nothing’s perfect, winemaking done properly is a tough business.
 Our list is not dogmatic, it’s a celebration of some of our favourite wines made by winemakers that we respect for their commitment to wine that is truly alive.
 Just like the grapes inside the bottles, our list will change and evolve with time, as we taste and learn more about these wild wines and the wild people that make them.